oscitasthemes/Easy-Bootstrap-Shortcode/README.txt

 == Changelog ==

+= 2.3.3 =

+* [update] Included respond.js to support IE 6,7,8.
+Of course, you can choose either you want to include it or not from settings page.
+* [update] New Shortcode to create Button Group
+* [update] New Shortcode to create Button Group Tool Bar
+* [update] New Shortcode to create Description List
+* [update] Yes, now Progress Bar shortcode supports Label too.

+= 2.3.2 =

+* [fixed]  Fixed wpcolumns add class issues.

+= 2.3.1 =

+* [update] Clear left functionality added in responsive columns.
+Credit goes to Nikoya.
+* [update] Added class to dialog box.
+Credit goes to Nikoya.
+* [update] Bootstrap css and js updated to v3.0.2
+* [fixed] Undefined index issue in toggles.

 = 2.3.0 =

-[Update] now supports filters, so that you can easily give inbuilt support to this plugin to create responsive themes (Suggested by Swashata).
+* [Update] now supports filters, so that you can easily give inbuilt support to this plugin to create responsive themes (Suggested by Swashata).
-[Update] Implemented support of "in" class for toggles
+* [Update] Implemented support of "in" class for toggles

 = 2.2.5 =

-[fixed] bootstrap icon css in frontend issue resolved.
+* [fixed] bootstrap icon css in frontend issue resolved.
-[fixed] Column col-xx-12 issue resolved, now it will add col-xx-12 to columns
+* [fixed] Column col-xx-12 issue resolved, now it will add col-xx-12 to columns

 = 2.2.4 =

-[fixed] On plugin activation TinyMCE visual editor disappear issue resolved.
+* [fixed] On plugin activation TinyMCE visual editor disappear issue resolved.

 = 2.2.1 =

-[Update] Removed the extra table dependency to save the plugin settings [fixed] css file location settings issue.
+* [Update] Removed the extra table dependency to save the plugin settings
+* [fixed] css file location settings issue.

 = 2.2.0 =

-[Update] now you can set the visibility of columns or full row for different screen such as large, medium, small, ex-small
+* [Update] now you can set the visibility of columns or full row for different screen such as large, medium, small, ex-small

 = 2.1.1 =